Ready to shape the future of graduate careers?

 Set time frames

-Organising a poll to assess your team members’ views
+Organise a poll to assess your team members’ views

-Brainstorming ideas with a group
+Brainstorm ideas with a group

-Taking action when a system or process isn't working
+Take action when a process isn't working

 How to include decision-making skills in your CV